nest/nest-simulator/doc/index.rst

     You can find a list of all models implemented in NEST in our :doc:`model directory <models/index>`.

-    Each model is one entity.
+    Each neuron model is one entity.
 Check out
     `NESTML <https://nestml.readthedocs.io/en/latest/>`_ if you want to combine aspects of different models or create a new model.